massimocaprinali/cloud-foundry-public/updating_domains.md

 1. From the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg), and select **Resource List**.
 2. On the **Resource List** page, click **Cloud Foundry Apps**.
-3. Click the application that you want to change the domain for.
+3. Click the app that you want to change the domain for.
 The app's **Overview** page is displayed.
 4. Select the **Routes** menu, notice the current domain, such as `<myapp.mybluemix.net>`, and click **Edit routes**.
 5. Select the list of domains, and then click the domain that you want to use, such as `us-south.cf.appdomain.cloud`.
 6. Confirm your updates by clicking **Save**.